elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 #### Example

-An example of this anti-pattern is when a function uses the `case` control-flow structure or other similar constructs (for example, `cond`, or `receive`) to handle multiple variations of response types returned by the same API endpoint.
+An example of this anti-pattern is when a function uses the `case` control-flow structure or other similar constructs (for example, `cond` or `receive`) to handle variations of a return type.
 This practice can make the function more complex, long, and difficult to understand, as shown next.

 ```elixir
 def get_customer(customer_id) do